Welcome to Coffee and Coelophysis.

 Synapsids and diapsids evolved from a common ancestor of anapsids during the later part of the Carboniferous period (Martin, pg.165).
 Synapsids during the Permian represented by herbivorous and carnivorous reptiles called Pelycosaurs.
 Dimetrodon is a perfect example of a Pelycosaur.
 Although not a dinosaur, Dimetrodon had a formidable appearance which causes many to assume it is a dinosaur.

-Synapsids included lineages that later evolved into therapsids mammal-like characteristics and eventually into mammals.
-Dimetrodon is a very distant ancestor in our evolutionary lineage.
-Humans are Synapsids as are most mammals for which we share this evolutionary trait.
+Synapsids encompass lineages that evolved into therapsids with mammalian characteristics and, subsequently, into mammals.
+Dimetrodon is a distant ancestor within our evolutionary lineage.
+Humans, along with most mammals, are Synapsids, sharing this evolutionary trait.

 Image Credit: